 Bitcoin is different from traditional currencies in more ways than one.
 While it is true that Bitcoin is a digital currency that exists in the virtual landscape, it also operates using a distributed, decentralized nature.
 What is truly unique about Bitcoin is that there is no central arbiter.
 This makes it different from the currencies that people use to exchange for goods and services in the physical world.
 These are called fiat currencies because there is someone who is in control of everything.
 The most common example is the dollar, which is controlled by the federal reserve.
 The reserve can print more money if they need it.
 This is not the case with Bitcoin.

-Now, it is critical to note that the coins used to complete Bitcoin transactions do not simply appear out of thin air.
+Now, it is critical to note that the coins used to complete Bitcoin transactions do not merely appear out of thin air.
 They aren’t created but, instead, put into circulation through Bitcoin mining.
 There is a set number of coins that will ever be released.
 This number is around 21 million.
 Because there is a set number of Bitcoins that will ever be released, this currency is not subjected to the same type of inflation and deflation forces that govern fiat currencies.
 This is what makes Bitcoin so unique.
 Now, it is time to take a closer look at Bitcoin transactions.

 An Overview of Bitcoin Transactions